Full Country Name: Thailand (Prathet Thai, meaning "land of the free")

 Tap water: Tap water is clean but drinking from it directly should be avoided.
 Bottled water is recommended

 Clothing: Light, cool clothes are sensible and a jacket is needed for formal meetings and dining in top restaurants.
 Shorts (except knee length walking shorts), sleeveless shirts, tank tops and other beach-style attire are considered inappropriate dress when not actually at the beach or in a resort area.
-Weights & Measures: The metric system is used throughout Thailand.
-Numerals on vehicle speed ohmmeters, highway markers and speed limits all indicate kilometres.

 Business hours: Most commercial concerns in Bangkok operate on a five-day week, usually from 8 am to 5 pm.
 Many stores open seven days a week from 10 am to 10 pm.
 Government offices are generally open between 8.30 am and 4.30 pm with a noon to 1 pm lunch break, Monday to Friday except on public holidays.
 Banks are open Mondays to Fridays from 9.30 am to 3.30 pm except on public holidays.
 Postal Services: Thailand's mail service is reliable and efficient.
 Major hotels provide basic postal services on their premises.
 Provincial post offices are usually open from 8.00 a.m. to 4.30 p.m.